lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 ## The down side of bean mapping code in source

-Naturally, every aspect stated above are no problems when bean mapping code is part of the application.
+Naturally, every aspect stated above are no problem when bean mapping code is part of the application.

 But I am also aware of the main reasons to hide bean mapping code: